About LPA & VisiRule Applications

 Since then, LPA has continued to develop and sell advanced software tools, and is firmly established as a leading supplier of commercial software products and solutions in the areas of Expert Systems and Artificial Intelligence.
 LPA has acquired a wealth of expertise in developing and delivering disruptive applications.

-LPA's current expanded range of Artificial Intelligence tools support companies who want to build, test and deliver intelligent applications, as stand-alone applications and/or as embedded components.
+LPA's current range of AI tools support companies who want to build, test and deliver intelligent applications and embedded components.

 Business Integrity & Contract Express